xTaig4/My_Developer_profile/README.md

 ## About
 This project is to showcase little about my background, skills and projects.
-Since I'm a huge game nerd, i have tried showcase it in a way, that makes it feel like going through character details within a fantasy game.
+Since I'm a huge game nerd, I have tried to showcase it in a way, that makes it feel like the details menu of a character within a fantasy game.
 The project is built using Next.js, React and styled with Tailwind CSS.
 Feel free to browse around and get to know my work and journey as a developer!

 ## Features